Golnar and Haleh Abivardi

 Golnar Abivardi and Haleh Abivardi, also known as the Abivardi Sisters or as Goly/Goli and Haley, are Swiss dentists and businesspeople, known for the Swiss Smile chain of dental clinics and the dental care company vVARDIS.

 Early life and education

 Their father was a natural scientist at ETH Zurich and their mother was the director of a school for the English language.
 Moving within the country, they started working different side jobs as teenagers, receiving their Matura in Zürich.
-Both studied dentistry at the University of Zurich; Haleh Abivardi from 1990 to 1996, finishing her dissertation in 1998, and her younger sister Golnar from 1993 to 1998, finishing hers in 2001.
+Both studied dentistry at the University of Zurich.

 Career

 After working as employed dentists, Haleh Abivardi, the older sibling, took over a dental practice in Amriswil in 2001, opening the Abivardi & Abivardi practice with her younger sister.
 In 2002, they founded Swiss Smile with its first clinic at the ShopVille shopping mall at Zürich Central Station.
 The business idea is inspired by the mall itself, featuring f. e. long opening hours.

 In 2017 the Swiss Jacobs Holding bought a share from the Abivardi sisters and from Swedish EQT AB that had acquired a minority interest in 2013.
 They exited their shareholdings in Swiss Smile and the parent company Colosseum Dental in 2020.

 In August 2019, the two sisters founded vVardis AG with a registered office in Zug, Switzerland, an oral care company that includes Credentis AG (acquired in 2020) and its portfolio of oral care technologies.